VenkateshBudamala/Hydro-ML-Emulator/README.md

 ```

 ### **3. Set Your Inputs**
-Update `Input_File.py` to define the parameters for your simulation (e.g., rainfall, flow rates, etc.).
+Update `Input_File.py` to define the parameters for your optimization.
 This is the only file you need to modify.

 ### **4. Run the Emulator**